 On December 22, 2023, Dr. Schrage filed a timely CAA claim under 2 U.S.C. § 1402 with the Office of Congressional Workplace Rights (“OWCR”) alleging retaliation for activity protected by the CAA.

 In or about January to February 2024, Dr. Schrage was informed that the OHEC attorneys attempted to strip Dr. Schrage and Mr. Geffroy of their right to the Congressional-funded counsel then representing them, but that their legal argument was rejected.
 According to press reports from 2017 to 2018, these same senior OHEC attorneys, Ann Rogers and Russell Gore, were also involved in the retaliation against the African American CSCE official claiming sexual harassment.
-As noted above, this earlier case led to not only major media coverage, but to an OHEC lessons learned memorandum regarding its attorneys’ behavior, and amendments to the CAA advocated for by a former CSCE Commission Chair to reject OHEC attorneys’ assertions to deny CSCE claimants’ rights, and to establish in stature that CSCE employees were entitled to full CAA rights as covered employees.
+As noted above, this earlier case led to not only major media coverage, but to an OHEC lessons learned memorandum regarding its attorneys’ behavior, and amendments to the CAA advocated for by a former CSCE Commission Chair to reject OHEC attorneys’ assertions to deny CSCE claimants’ rights and to establish in stature that CSCE employees were entitled to full CAA rights as covered employees.

 Despite this, on February 15, 2024, L. Wilhite, Director, OOEA, sent Dr. Schrage an email explaining that the Office of the Chief Administrative Officer (CAO) instructed OOEA to not provide representation to Dr. Schrage and "to cease providing services to any current Commission clients."
 Mr. Schrage was informed that following OHEC’s legal arguments and its first attempt to strip these rights being rejected, the implicated OHEC attorneys escalated this issue to make political arguments that this was needed due to the involvement of Senators and Senate officials.
 The political rationale that these rights were stripped because Senators are involved appears fundamentally inconsistent with the legal fact that CSCE is a bicameral entity, and that every CSCE action therefore involves Senators.